 - Treatments on others

-I found that altered states of consciousness, such as those in mediation, healing, day dreams and dreams are all tools to give you insight into areas of your life and beyond.
+I found that altered states of consciousness, such as those in mediation, healing, day dreams and dreams are all tools to give you insight into areas of your life and more.
 They can be all connected if the same insight is coming through, so be aware of a synchronicities and common themes.
 We are essentially beginning to listen to our soul!

 Set time aside daily first thing in the morning or in the evening, to log entries in your journal.
 If you are attuned to Reiki or another healing modality then call it in, as it assists with raising your vibration, help with balancing your mind for coherence and facilitates better connection.
 This isn’t necessary though, so if you are not attuned to a healing modality then close your eyes and take deep breaths until you are relaxed , so your thoughts can flow from a balanced state.